 The BrickHeadz version, more than the realistic images, also shows off what's supposed to be a two-toned suit of both white and a more cream/sand color.

-This small LEGO figure should be a nice pairing with the other main characters, communicating with young fans that these troopers are still the bad guys.
+This small LEGO figure should pair well with the other main characters, communicating to young fans that these troopers are still the bad guys.

-Visually, the Imperial Remnant Snowtrooper stands in stark contrast to the classic Stormtroopers seen after the fall of the Empire, and instead bears a closer resemblance to the Snowtroopers in Empire Strikes Back.
-One key difference between these two generations is the mask, with the original Snowtroopers' faces totally covered in the white cloth connected to the helmet.
+Visually, the Imperial Remnant Snowtrooper stands in stark contrast to the classic Stormtroopers seen after the fall of the Empire and instead bears a closer resemblance to the Snowtroopers in The Empire Strikes Back.
+One key difference between these two generations is the mask: the original Snowtroopers' faces were fully covered by the white cloth attached to the helmet.

 There's also a similarity (ironically) to the Flametroopers popularized in Jedi: Fallen Order and Jedi: Survivor.